 Bojangles was a class timetabler I made in 2014 while studying at UNSW.
-I maintained bojangles until mid 2018, however it is now retired as it did not perform well with the new class layouts as a result of the change to trimesters.
+I maintained bojangles until mid 2018, however it is now retired as I have graduated and the uni substantially changed class scheduling when it moved to Trimesters in 2019.
 If you’re looking for a timetabler Crossangles is an up-to-date replacement.

 Bojangles had a slightly more flexible timetable generation system than the earlier timetablers.
 Like earlier timetablers you could choose to optimise for:

 However you could also rank your preferences in this list, for example ‘least days at uni’ and ‘later wakeup time’ would first rank timetables by least days at uni, then rank by latest wakeup time within this.

 One area where bojangles didn’t do so well was that it didn’t separate academic weeks which could (but rarely did) have different class times.
 Instead bojangles opted to flatten the weeks together for easier timetable generation and a simpler UI.
 This was a good assumption at the time, however it is the main area where bojangles fell down with the switch to trimesters as courses were frequently scheduled quite differently in alternating weeks, leading to many overlapping classes.

 Bojangles used fabric.js to provide interactivity using a HTML5 canvas.
 When Bojangles was released fabric.js did not have good support for high DPI displays.
 At the time I had just upgraded to a new Retina Macbook Pro so was keen to make sure rendering was pretty.
 In the end I had to tweak the library to get it working well but this ended up being well worth the time as the high DPI trend took off.